UCLA-VAST/AutoSA/autosa_tests/mm_hcl/README.md

 ```

 Now let's take a look at the generated code.
-At the top-level function `void autosa_func(A_t16 *A, B_t16 *B, C_t8 *C)`, we have array A be packed with 16 elements (512 bits), array B be packed with 16 elements (512 bits), and array C packed with 8 elements (256 bits).
+At the top-level function `void autosa_func(A_t16 *A, B_t16 *B, C_t8 *C)`, we have array A packed with 16 elements (512 bits), array B packed with 16 elements (512 bits), and array C packed with 8 elements (256 bits).
 Although we have specified the maximal outermost packing factor to be 512 bits for each array, only array A and B achieved the maximal packing factor.

 For array `C[I][J]`, as we partitoned the whole systolic array with factors `[16,16,16]`, each time the systolic array computes a tile of `C[16][16]`.
 Furthermore, as this tile is partitioned to be computed in a `2x2` array, each PE generates a sub-tile of `C[8][8]`.
 Therefore, when draining out the results, we transfer out the data in the size of sub-tile `C[8][8]`.
-The maximal data packing factors that we can achieve is 8.
+The maximal data packing factor that we can achieve is 8.

 If programmers hope to have a larger data packing factor for array C as well, there are two options to consider: